conda/menuinst/README.rst

 There can be more than one dictionary per JSON file (one per shortcut).

-Note that two fields are required for each shortcut: "name" and some action type.
+**Note:** two fields are required for each shortcut: "name" and some action type.

 By default, this puts your shortcut under the Anaconda menu entry.
 To create your own folder, you can add additional keys: